cgwire/kitsu-publisher-next/README.md

 ### Development environment

-To run the Electron app in development mode you have to run an npm script :
+To run the Electron app in development mode you have to run an npm script:

 ```console
 npm run dev